Living With Cat Dander Allergies

 If you suspect an allergy to your pets, you can confirm it with some visits to an allergist.
 If this isn't possible, you could try staying away from home for a week or two and see if the symptoms improve while you're gone.
 Since pet allergens coat almost all surfaces of a home, it isn't very helpful to send the pet away.
 The allergens will remain even after the pet has gone for several months.

 Once you have a confirmation of your allergies, there are some things you can try to help reduce your allergy symptoms.
 One is to make sure your pet is bathed as often as possible.
 Allersearch Pet+ Shampoo is a very good pet shampoo that is very effective.
-Since it may be hard to bathe the cat I suggest you use Allerpet C Solution.
+Since it may be hard to bathe the cat (I would not even try to bathe ours) we suggest you use Allerpet C Solution.
 Allerpet neutralizes the dander and conditions the pets coat.
 Use it in between shampoos.
 Brushing with a damp pet brush is also a great way to keep down allergens, but it's best if someone other than the allergic person does these chores.
-Vacuum the home frequently using a vacuum with HEPA filter, and make sure to dust as often as is practical.
-Another thing we have found to be helpful is to run a Swifter up and down the walls every so often.
+Vacuum the home frequently using a vacuum with HEPA filter, and make sure to dust as often as is practical and spray the furniture with Allersearch ADMS spray.
+Another thing we have heard from customers that is helpful is to run a Swifter up and down the walls every so often with the ADMS spray.

 The person who suffers from allergies should avoid close contact with the pet as much as possible.
 Hugging, kissing and petting of the animal should be kept to a minimum.
 After handling the pet, the person should wash their hands and change their clothing.
 Pets should also be restricted to certain areas of the home and should not be allowed in the bedrooms at all.